sk1t0n/laravel_vs_echo_benchmark/README.md

 ## Conclusion

-Golang is on average 47.5 times faster than PHP in terms of RPS on a €5/month VPS.
+Echo is on average 47.5 times faster than Laravel in terms of RPS on a €5/month VPS.